‘The world’s history is the world’s judgement’ Friedrich von Schiller

 This presentation is a thought-provoking look at how we can encourage the next generation of family historians and historians and why we might want to do so.
 Suggestions cover activities, outings, toys, games, books and ways of exploiting technology in order to motivate and enthuse young people, even toddlers, so that they engage with their history and heritage.

-Ship to Shore: researching seagoing ancestors NEW for 2017
+Ship to Shore: researching seagoing ancestors

 This session will cover a range of documentary sources and websites that might be useful to researchers wishing to learn more about those who went to sea.
 It looks at records relating to travel, employment and the hazards of the ocean.